jaytohe/poormanspaint/README.md

 - The tests I've written are very basic and I admit that.

 - I used JUnit v4 and it works if you import the project into VSCode and use the Java Extension Manager.

-- I tried to figure out how to get it running from the command line to no avail.

-Note: The tests exist in ModelTest.java and the junit library in the lib/ directory.
-I googled and found that I need to run something like this:

-`java -cp '.:lib/junit-4.13.2.jar' org.junit.runner.JUnitCore bin/ModelTest.class`

-But that does not work and I get "java.lang.IllegalArgumentException: Could not find class [bin/ModelTest.class]."

 ## General info